tzubeli/developer-portal/sdk-portal/getting-started-ios.md

 })
 ```

-The third observer listens for player events, and updates the State when the player begins playing, is paused, or has ended.
+The third observer listens for player events, and updates the State when the player begins playing, is paused, or has ended, which is what the switch case above is dependent on.
+Player events can be found [here](https://kaltura.github.io/playkit/api/ios/core/Classes/PlayerEvent.html#/s:7PlayKit11PlayerEventC12StateChangedC)

 ```
 self.player?.addObserver(self, events: [PlayerEvent.play, PlayerEvent.ended, PlayerEvent.pause], block: { (event) in